achakravorty/achakravorty/README.md

 Hi, I'm Ashika 👋

-A passionate Computer Science & Engineering Student @ TU Delft.
+A passionate Computer Science & Engineering SGraduate from TU Delft.
 I have a deep love for design and thrive on creative challenges.
 Currently, I'm on a journey to master **Full-Stack development** and delve into the world of **UX engineering**.
 My interest also extend to psychology and sustainability.
 I'm actively seeking opportunities in these domains and excited to contribute to innovative projects.

 - 🔭 I’m currently working on **building my online Portfolio 👩‍💻🌐**